fffaraz/FileZilla/README.md

-# FileZilla
+# FileZilla AppImage

 This is an unofficial fork of FileZilla, mirrored from the project's official Subversion repository.

+A dockerized build script has been added that compiles FileZilla inside a Docker container and produces a portable AppImage executable.

 ## What's changed

 The maximum number of simultaneous connections has been increased from 10 to 99.
 This patch exists because the original maintainer refused to make this change — see [ticket #5062](https://trac.filezilla-project.org/ticket/5062) for context.

-Also a dockerized build script has been added that compiles FileZilla inside a Docker container and produces a portable AppImage executable.

 ## Building